NiteshSaah/Java/Java_Lambda_Interview_Questions_Exercises_Solutions.md

 9. What is a method reference?
 10. When should you prefer a method reference over a lambda expression?

+1) What is Lambda Expression?
+Ans: Lambda Expressions are the shorthand way for writing small pieces of behavior .
+        • No need to write an entire class.
 ------------------------------------------------------------------------

 ## 🟡 2.
 Intermediate-Level Interview Questions